Captain America and The Avengers: Ports and related releases

-Data East released a home version of the game in North America for the Sega Genesis co-developed with ISCO/Opera House.
+Data East released a home version of the game in North America for the Sega Genesis co-developed with ISCO and Opera House.
 This version was published in Europe by Sega for the Mega Drive.
-The game was later licensed to Mindscape, who released its own ports of the arcade game for the Super NES, Game Boy and Game Gear.
-The versions published by Mindscape were developed by Realtime Associates.
+The game was later licensed to Mindscape, who released its own ports of the arcade game for the Super NES, Game Boy, and Game Gear.
+The versions published by Mindscape in 1993 were developed by Realtime Associates.

 Data East also released a different NES game with the same title.
 The NES version is a side-scrolling action platform game.
 The only playable characters in this version are Captain America and Hawkeye; their mission is to save the Vision and Iron Man from Mandarin, then defeat the Red Skull.
 As with the Genesis/Mega Drive port, the NES game was developed in Japan but not released there.

 Data East's third and final entry in their Captain America and The Avengers licensed video games was the 1995 Avengers in Galactic Storm, which was an arcade exclusive fighting game that became the first to feature assist characters and duplex desperation moves.

-In 2021, Arcade1Up released the game in a special Marvel themed cabinet that also featured Avengers in Galactic Storm and X-Men.
+In 2021, Arcade1Up released the game in a special Marvel-themed cabinet that also featured Avengers in Galactic Storm and X-Men.

 Other appearances in media

 An arcade cabinet of the game can be spotted in the 1994 comedy Airheads.
 One page of Matt Fraction and David Aja's run of Hawkeye comics directly lifts from the arcade game's artwork.

 Reception

 Arcade

 In the United States, it topped the RePlay arcade earnings chart for upright arcade cabinets in November 1991.
-In Japan, Game Machine listed Captain America and The Avengers on their January 1, 1992 issue as being the fourth most-successful table arcade unit of the month.
+In Japan, it was the fourth most successful table arcade unit of December 1991, according to Game Machine.

 The November 1991 issue of Sinclair User gave it the shared award for "Games Most Likely To Save The Universe" as one of the best superhero games, along with Spider-Man: The Video Game and Captain Commando.